japharl/serveo_local/README.md

 # To enable https via lets encrypt with gooogle domains as the provider:

+Does not seem to be working...
+Looks like serveo isn't recognizing the certs provided by acme...

 0. Perform steps 1-9 above in the no-https section.
 We are then going to install acme.sh
 1. curl https://get.acme.sh | sh
 2. sudo apt install socat